raleighquantified/raleighquantified.github.io/_posts/2018-2-21-Top-Raleigh-Contractors.md

 <h2>Project Count</h2>

 The mean project count was just under 8, which is way lower than I would have expected.
-Even stranger, half of contractors are listed in just one permit, and 75% are listed in three or fewer.
+Even stranger, half of contractors are listed in just one permit record, and 75% are listed in three or fewer.

 ![_projectcount.yml]({{ site.baseurl }}/images/projectcount.png)

-There are a few explanations for this, and determining how much weight to assign to each explanation would take another project altother, but let's go over them in outline:
+There are a few explanations for this, and determining how much weight to assign to each explanation would take another project altogether, but let's go over them in outline:

 **1. Non-residential contractors typically work on fewer, larger projects than their residential counterparts**